Liox-Code/JalaUniversity_DevOps/README.md

 &emsp;● Run the docker-compose up -d command
 &emsp;● Finally run docker-compose ps command to show the list of services stood up by docker compose
 &emsp;● Upload the docker compose file along with the screenshot of docker-compose ps command output

+## Branch prometheus-grafana

+### Homework

+&emsp;● Create a docker-compose file with Prometheus, Grafana and Node-exporter